YusufIA99/Smart-Curtain-IoT/README.md

 ## About this project

-The Smart Curtain Control App is a web application built with React and Flask that allows users to control a curtain system using a stepper motor and a temperature sensor.
-The app provides a user-friendly interface to open and close the curtains based on temperature conditions..
+The Smart Curtain Control App is a web application built with React and a server-side implemented in Python using Flask.
+The app allows users to control a curtain system using a stepper motor and a temperature sensor.
+It provides a user-friendly interface to manually open and close the curtains, as well as automatically control the curtains based on specific temperatures.
 ## Available Scripts

 In the project directory, you can run: